Parity-Violating CFT and the Gravitational Chiral Anomaly: Summary of the results

 while the transverse-traceless part is

-with $A_1$ and $A_2$ given by eq$.$\eqref{eq:resultffconformi}.\\ The entire correlator is therefore determined only by the anomalous coefficient $a_2$ in \eqref{eq:coeffperturbativo}.
-We have also computed the correlator perturbatevely at one-loop in free field theory and we have verified the agreement with the conformal non-perturbative results, where the explicit expressions of $A_1$ and $A_2$ are given in \eqref{eq:pertresultff}.
-Equivalently, the integrals $I_{5\{2,1,1\}}$ and $I_{4\{2,1,0\}}$ can be related to the ordinary one-loop master integrals $C_0$ and $B_0$ by \eqref{eqc}.
-They can be reconstructed using recursively the relations in Appendix \ref{appmasterintegral}.
+with $A_1$ and $A_2$ given by eq$.$\eqref{eq:resultffconformi}.\\ The entire correlator is therefore determined {\em only by the anomalous coefficient} $a_2$ in \eqref{eew}.\\ We have also computed the correlator perturbatively at one-loop in free field theory and verified the agreement of the expression with the non-perturbative results obtained by imposing the conformal symmetry.
+The explicit expressions of the form factors $A_1$ and $A_2$ have been given in \eqref{eq:pertresultff}. \\ The solutions of the conformal constraints, expressed in terms of 3K integrals $I_{5\{2,1,1\}}$ and $I_{4\{2,1,0\}}$, can be related to the ordinary one-loop master integrals $C_0$ and $B_0$ by \eqref{eqc}.
+They can be reconstructed using recursively the relations included in Appendix \ref{appmasterintegral}.